German authorities probe Volkswagen's Porsche for manipulation software

-The investigation could be particularly embarrassing for VW (VOWG_p.DE) group chief executive Matthias Mueller, who headed the Porsche brand prior to getting the top job.

-Germany's Motor Transport Authority, KBA, said it was examining software to see whether it could measure the angle of a car's steering wheel.
+Germany's Motor Transport Authority, KBA, said it was examining software that can measure the angle of a car's steering wheel.

 At stake is whether Porsche used software to detect whether its cars were being subjected to laboratory tests, using this information to switch to a less polluting emissions pattern than would occur under normal driving conditions.